theRealAph/ScopeLocals/README.md

 for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by ThreadLocal.

-The second big difference is that the binding established by `where()` is immutable within the extent of `run()`.
+The second big difference between this example and the previous one is that the binding established by `where()` is immutable within the extent of `run()`.
 Methods called from `run()` can `get()` the current binding but there is no `set()` method allowing them to change the binding established at point 1.